Sourdough Discard Doughnuts: A Delicious Way to Use Leftovers

 ½ tsp vanilla extract

-Oil for frying (if frying)
+oil for frying (as needed, if frying)

-½ cup granulated sugar + 1 tbsp cinnamon for coating
+½ cup granulated sugar

 Instructions